How to Add a Frame to an Image or Add a Border with CSS

 This should produce an image with a transparent frame like this:

-If you want to add a drop shadow see the dropshadow page.
+If you want to add a drop shadow add the following to your css file:

 How to Frame an image with a Caption